Xubuntu/wiki.xubuntu.org/Xubuntu-21.10-Release-Notes.md

 For a full list of keyboard shortcuts, [click here](https://wiki.xubuntu.org/releases/21.10/keyboard-shortcuts).

--   The long-obsoleted Super+{1,2,3,4} shortcuts have been removed.
+-   The long-obsoleted Super+{1,2,3,4} shortcuts have been removed
--   The Super (Windows) key will now show the Whisker Menu.
+-   The Super (Windows) key will now show the Whisker Menu
+-   The Music specialty key will now launch Rhythmbox instead of Parole

 ### Thunar